 Would anyone still claim today that our representative democracy owes its success to the tradition of sending only our best and our brightest to Congress?
 Everyone must know a neighbor, a colleague or a family member who exercises sufficient reason and wisdom to understand and perhaps even make inroads against the more divisive issues of the day.
 Might you in fact be such a person?

-Even the best among us learn the most through the natural process of trial and error — our own hands-on, personal efforts.
-This is the healthy way to foster progress for a society as a whole, a path that initially might fork into ten thousand tangents but leads over time back to a more enlightened, growing, stable consensus.
-Yet such political forays into experimental self-government need not be inflicted upon the nation as a whole, nor even necessarily statewide — and need not be left unguided by the same or even stronger constitutional barriers to majority excesses.
+Even the best among us learn the most through the natural process of trial and error — our own hands-on personal efforts.
+This is therefore a healthy way to foster progress for a society as a whole, forging a path that initially might fork into ten thousand tangents but would lead over time back to a more enlightened, growing and stable consensus.
+Yet such experimental forays into self-government need not be inflicted upon the nation as a whole, nor even necessarily statewide — and need not be left unguided by the same nor even stronger constitutional barriers to majority excess.

-Direct democracy is an ideal polity precisely because — unlike our federal republic, let alone a third world dictatorship — it is so easily subject to continual correction, to constitutional delimitation and to legislative jurisdictional localization.
-It provides those who need political lessons the freedom to learn for themselves — all while sparing the greatest number of us from suffering unnecessarily again these same political growing pains.
+Direct democracy is an ideal polity precisely because — unlike our federal republic, let alone third-world dictatorships — it is so easily subjected to continual correction, to constitutional delimitation and to jurisdictional localization.
+It provides those who need political lessons the freedom to learn for themselves — all while sparing the greatest number of us from suffering unnecessarily these same political growing pains.

-For, if by virtue of the very strength and diversity of our opinions and beliefs, a national issue defies consensus and resolution, it becomes boorish and agitating to enact proscriptive laws either at the federal level or even at the state or the county levels.
-Such compulsory consensus surely represents both an oxymoron and at best an expedient delay of political fragmentation and national disorder.
+For, if by virtue of the very strength and diversity of our opinions and beliefs, a national political issue defies consensus and resolution, it is boorish and agitating to enact proscriptive, universal laws either at the federal level or even at the state and the county levels.
+Such compulsory consensus surely represents not only an oxymoron but at best an expedient delay of political fragmentation and national disorder.

 Meanwhile must we perpetually bob in successive electoral waves from this partisan reign to the next, forever watching our freedoms imperiled by the latest tide of electoral interpretive overreach?
 Where in this lies the middle ground?